ccustodio99/iLCCD/docs/environment-setup.md

 1. Keep the `.env` file out of version control.
 2. Set `APP_ENV=production` and `APP_DEBUG=false` on your live server.
 3. Use secure database and mail credentials.
+4. Run `php artisan migrate --seed` after customizing `.env` to create tables and demo data.
-4. Run `php artisan config:cache` after updating the environment file for better performance.
+5. Run `php artisan config:cache` after updating the environment file for better performance.

 For more details, refer to [codebase_overview.md](codebase_overview.md) and [system-settings.md](system-settings.md).